clingen-data-model/genegraph/doc/reading_and_storing_data.md

 # Reading and Storing Data
-(clingen-search.database.load)
+(genegraph.database.load)

 The data service has a simple interface for storing data in the database.
 Data may be read into a Jena model [read-rdf](#), and stored into the database with [load-model](#).
 Data stored in the database must have an associated named graph, any graph with that name currently in the database will be replaced with the new data.
 Replacing a named graph in entierty using this API is currently the only recommended mechanism for updating the database.
 It is possible to access the underlying models for the database and update them using Jena APIs, but this is not recommended.

 ## Reading RDF

 Most commonly, one will want to take incoming RDF in a serialized form and store it in the database.
-RDF/XML, JSON-LD, and Turtle are the formats currently supported (because they're the only formats listed in clingen-search.database.load/jena-rdf-format), but  any of the serializations supported by Jena can be added.
+RDF/XML, JSON-LD, and Turtle are the formats currently supported (because they're the only formats listed in genegraph.database.load/jena-rdf-format), but  any of the serializations supported by Jena can be added.

-The transform-doc method in clingen-search.transform.core has an example of this:
+The transform-doc method in genegraph.transform.core has an example of this:

 ```
 (defmethod transform-doc :rdf